guruyaya/pace2pace/README.md

 * name: An identifier of the user
 * avatar: Small (128x128) image, preferably base32/64 urls to prevent extra request (future implemation)
 * urls: all urls that use this key.
 * keys: public keys object.
-Defined as follows:
-  - name: the name of the key, which is also the key of this object You must have one named \_ROOT.
+It's keys defined as follows: the name of the key, which is also the key of this object You must have one named \_ROOT.
 If you have key type future, it must be named \_FUTURE.
-This is also the key to this object
+It's content defined as follows:
   - protocol: The public key scheme used.
-Version 0.2a is expected to support GPG only
+Version 0.2a is expected to support GPG only.
+Defaults to GPG
   - type: Can be either root, running, service, or future.
-Keys type abilities description will follow this list
+Keys type abilities description will follow this list.
+Note that all keys type default to running, except \_ROOT that defaults to root, and \_FUTURE that defaults to future.
   - key: The key
   - service: Array of services using this key (or root, if you want to use it as service key, though not recommended).
 Version 0.2a will include a design for service named "web".
 Note that client must support the service it's authenticating against.
   - service-params: Json object.
 Used on service keys, and includes extra params.
 It has keys for each service.
 In "web" the service, it requires a url-regex and endpoint param, which is the url that starts the auth process - params  to complete authentication.